-- Logs are simply evidence that the STEM work has been carried out.
-Your log should provide only the evidence that the adjudication panel needs to demonstrate that your school meets all the criteria required.
+- Logs are simply evidence that the STEM work described overleaf has been carried out.
+Your log should provide only the evidence that the judging panel needs to demonstrate that your school meets all the criteria required.

-- Logs should be divided, and marked clearly, into sections as per each Step of the Criteria (eg Step 1 – Science, Step 2 – Technology, Step 3 - Engineering, Step 4 - Maths, Step 5 – STEM Showcase).
+- Logs should be divided and marked clearly into sections as per each Step of the Awards Criteria (eg Step 1 – Science, Step 2 – Technology, Step 3 - Engineering, Step 4 - Maths, Step 5 – STEM Show and Tell).